Daiz/ParallelEncoding/README.md

 # ParallelEncoding.js

 A node.js module & command-line utility for doing parallel encoding with x264/ffmpeg and Avisynth.
 Heavily work-in-progress.
+May or may not work depending on the commit.
 To install:

 1. Clone the repository with `git clone https://github.com/Daiz-/ParallelEncoding.git`
 2. Navigate into the directory where you cloned the repository